BigSoftVideo/DOTE/project-manager.md

 - Deleting a Project will also delete all Transcripts in that Project.
 Be careful!

+### Creating a new Project

+Projects can be created directly in the Project Manager, in addition to the File Menu.

+The option to create a project is only available when a folder is open that is _not_ already a _DOTE_ Project folder or contains a _DOTE_ Project in a subfolder.

 ### Project and Transcript Information <a id='info'></a>

 Basic information can be found about each Project and Transcript listed in the folder browser before loading a Project/Transcript: